Main Content start here

 Frequently asked questions

-The market size of the Global Electricity Trading Market was USD 107.08 billion in 2022.
+The market size of the Global Electricity Trading Market was estimated to be USD 128.59 Billion in 2025.